leaf-node/swirlnet.util/README.md

 See the `API.md` file in the plain `swirlnet` repo for API documentation.

-## Status

-The API of this library is currently unstable.

 ## License

 This swirlnet.util sub-module is licensed under CC0.